SDA-SE/sda-spring-boot-commons/docs/migration-6-to-7.md

     * `@AutoConfigureObservability` was split into `@AutoConfigureMetrics` and `@AutoConfigureTracing`
   * **Kafka**
-    * If many tests utilize the `@EmbeddedKafka` annotation, memory consumption may degrade after the update To mitigate this, consider using a single global embedded Kafka instance (as outlined in the [Spring Kafka documentation](https://docs.spring.io/spring-kafka/reference/testing.html#same-broker-multiple-tests)).
+    * If many tests utilize the `@EmbeddedKafka` annotation, memory consumption may degrade after the update.
+To mitigate this, consider using a single global embedded Kafka instance (as outlined in the [Spring Kafka documentation](https://docs.spring.io/spring-kafka/reference/testing.html#same-broker-multiple-tests)).
       This approach reduces resource overhead by sharing a single broker across tests.
 However, it